Michele-4-Akeson/Michromephone/README.md

 - copy text from a webpage
 - read text out loud from a webpage
 - send a link of the current tab
-- stores spoken commands into a users clipboard which can sent in messages
+- stores spoken commands into a users clipboard which can be sent in messages

 ![](./capture.jpg)